ORACLE: A rigorous metric and method to explore all near-optimal designs for energy systems: Appendix

 where $z^{max}$ is a vector of the maximum values of the exploratory variables. \item [Random (vector) MGA] \cite{berntsen2017ensuring,lau2024measuring}\\ At each iteration, a vector of weights is generated with elements randomly between $-1$ and $1$. \item [Variable Min/Max (VMM):] \cite{neumann2021near,neumann2023broad,nacken2019integrated,schwaeppe2024finding,lau2024measuring}\\ VMM first determines the maximum and/or minimum possible usage of each technology within the near-optimal budget.
 A naive implementation requires solving at least $2n_z$ MGA problems; however, as the upper and lower bounds of the variables are normally known, the minimization or maximization of a variable can be skipped if it achieves its lower or upper bound in an earlier iteration.
 After this phase, we assign weights randomly, as in Random.
 Note that some other implementations of VMM stop after the initial phase.

 \item [Efficient Random Generation (ERG):] \cite{chang1982efficient,trutnevyte2016does,sasse2019distributional}\\ At each iteration, a random number of technologies is chosen to be randomly assigned a weight of $-1$ or $1$.
-All other technologies are assigned a weight of zero. \item[Spatially explicit practically optimal alternatives (SPORES)] \citep{lombardi2023redundant, lombardi2020policy}\\ SPORES was proposed for spatially resolved models, and so we have adjusted its implementation accordingly.
-SPORES combines an HSJ-rel and ERG weighting scheme.
-An initial weight is generated using HSJ-rel.
-Then, this weight is multiplied by $\alpha$, and one weight in the exploration vector is increased by $\beta$.
-We use the values $\alpha=0.1$, and $\beta=10$ as suggested in the original paper \citep{lombardi2020policy}.
-Note that in the original paper \citep{lombardi2020policy}, a form of parallelization is introduced in which, after the HSJ-rel weight is generated, multiple independent solves are performed with different elements being assigned the weight $\beta$.
+All other technologies are assigned a weight of zero. \item[Spatially explicit practically optimal alternatives (SPORES)] \citep{lombardi2023redundant, lombardi2020policy,LCA_spores_2025}\\ SPORES was proposed for spatially resolved models, and so we have adjusted its implementation accordingly.
+Following feedback from the SPORES authors, we base our implementation (Algorithm \ref{alg:spores-alg}) on the evolving-average version of SPORES from \citet{lombardi2023redundant}, while using the VMM-only initialization as in \citet{LCA_spores_2025}.
+The update step on line 17 of Algorithm \ref{alg:spores-alg} uses equations \eqref{eq:spores-update} to update the search direction.

 \end{description}